allenai/scholarphi/ui/README.md

 bash bin/build_pdf.js.sh
 ```

-To apply the effect, commit the resulting changes.

 The code for the enhancements we add to the PDF is present in
 `src/`.
 We've elected to use [TypeScript](https://www.typescriptlang.org)
 and [React](https://reactjs.org/) for writing the interface.